 How CJRS works

-The scheme will allow employers to claim 80% of the furloughed employee's salary back from the Government while they are furloughed workers - up to a maximum of £2,500 per month per employee.
+The scheme allows employers to claim 80% of the furloughed employee's salary back from the Government while they are furloughed workers - up to a maximum of £2,500 per month per employee.
+Businesses can only claim for employees that were employed and on payroll on or before the 30th October 2020.

 How does a business classify an employee as furloughed?

-Please note that claims can only be made for employees where the employer has notified the HMRC through an RTI submission notifying payment in respect of that employee on or before 19 March 2020.
 A Furlough Grant claim can only be made once every three weeks.
 For that reason, furloughed employees must be furloughed for a minimum of three weeks.
-Employees can also be furloughed more than once.
-There is no maximum or minimum number of employees who can be furloughed.
+A claim period must last at least seven days within the same month, and you can only make one claim for any period of time.
+Employees can be furloughed more than once, and there's no maximum or minimum number of employees who can be furloughed.

 For a business to access CJRS they must: